 Drip coffee, cold brew, espresso and aeropress — that’s what delicious coffee types are made of in this bright, South End space.
+Creative concoctions have included beet lattes and activated charcoal lattes.
 As the company puts it: “They say behind every successful person is a substantial amount of coffee.”

 2007 Commonwealth Ave. and other locations

 No one does “quirky grunge” better than Common Market, which is my favorite “modern twist on general stores of the past” to stop at for a hummus scoop salad at the deli, a random, weird greeting card and a cup of hot coffee with edgy names like “Sexy Power.”